pokemzok/console-recruiter/console-recruiter-app/README.md

 ```

 ## I do not like having two rating strategy.
 Can I turn one of them off?
 Yes you can disable university like counting strategy.
-But be warned that you will stop feeling student-like thrill of the University examination.
+But be warned, because you will stop feeling student-like thrill of the University examination.
 Edit [application.property](/console-recruiter-app/src/main/resources/application.properties) like so.
 ```
 # Counting strategies